pat8899/RegisAuth-Pat/README.md

 # RegisAuth-Pat
-ReactJS  Registration &amp; Authentication with Firebase
+ReactJS  Registration and Authentication with Firebase